Director: Hiroyuki Nakano

 I gave the movie 4 stars instead of 5 because, despite McAvoy's performance, I never liked his character, Dr. Garrigan, very much.
 Dr. Garrigan was portrayed as a stupid, naive young man who happily ignores the reality of the brutal world he has entered until it has become too late.
 And by that time the decisions he has made up til then and the people he had turned his back on make him a rather unsympathetic character.

-tour de force, one moment a happy, laughing, charismatic figure and turning into a raging monster in the next.
+Forest Whitaker's performance was a tour de force, one moment a happy, laughing, charismatic figure and turning into a raging monster in the next.
 I don't know if they used special angles or editing when filming him, but he seemed larger than life and just filled the screen whenever he was in a scene.
 The movie covers the time Dr. Garrigan first arrives in Uganda, as Idi Amin has just taken over the country, and chronicles the time he spent as Amin's personal physician.
 The movie focuses on the evolving relationship between the two men and the growing realization on Dr. Garrigan's part that he is part of something awful and must get out.
 The film moves well and keeps the audience's attention throughout.
 It is a gripping drama of one of history's most infamous dictators.

 What Parents Need to Know: